 Mistake # 7 – Nickel and Diming Pricing

-The better pricing structure for you will most likely be the upfront, all inclusive, one price model.
-You’ll know exactly what it is going to cost, with no hidden surprise fees that may emerge at the end, and although you may not use every amenity that that package has to offer, it will still save you money in the end.
+The better pricing structure for you is the upfront, all inclusive, one price model.
+You’ll know exactly what it is going to cost, with no hidden surprise fees that may pop up at the end, and although you may not use every amenity that that package has to offer, it will still save you much more money in the end.

 Choosing the Right Barn Venue for You

-Now that you know the seven most common mistakes couples make when selecting a barn wedding venue, you’re ready to begin touring your local barns.
+Now that you know the seven most common mistakes couples make when selecting a barn wedding venue, you’re ready to begin touring your favorite barns.
 Keep these seven mistakes in mind, and your wedding is sure to be a huge success.
-Congratulations and best of luck on your rustic barn wedding journey.
+Congratulations and best of luck on your rustic barn wedding journey!